gyhandy/Img2SceneGraph/README.md

 ```

 **4. Generate global dictionary(optional):** *Global_dict.py*
    If you inference multiple times in part 1, the word dictionary may overlapped.
 This script could merge multiple sets of *node_labels.npy* and *label_dict.npy*  so that we can train the word vector properly.
 Details please refers to the comment in this script.
+You could comment Line 217 in *Data_P.py* before calling *Global_dict.py*.